 Born into a family of politically active creatives, Congresswoman Kamlager-Dove attended the University of Southern California as a political science major and Zeta Phi Beta sorority member.
 While she was at USC, the 1992 riots following the Rodney King verdict erupted.
 That catalytic event motivated Congresswoman Kamlager-Dove to work with Rebuild LA and the Los Angeles Festival, two nonprofit organizations that advanced job creation and public art programs to restore broken communities.

-In 2013, Sydney was appointed to the Los Angeles County Commission on Children and Families.
-She was elected in 2015 to the Los Angeles Community College Board, where she fought to make higher education and career training affordable and accessible to everyone, with special focus on underserved communities and students who were previously in the foster care system or incarcerated.
+Congresswoman Kamlager-Dove has spent her career advocating for communities and families.
+In 2013, she was appointed to the Los Angeles County Commission on Children and Families, and in 2015, she was elected to the Los Angeles Community College Board.
+During her time on the board, she fought to make higher education and career training affordable and accessible to everyone, with a special focus on underserved communities and students who were previously in the foster care system or incarcerated.

 Congresswoman Kamlager-Dove successfully ran for California State Assembly in 2018 and California State Senate in 2021.
 While in the California State Legislature, Rep. Kamlager-Dove got her bill, the CRISES Act, signed into law.
 This law provides for trained, community-led teams to respond to non-violent 911 calls – instead of police – making communities safer and saving lives.

 She also worked to establish the California Small Business COVID-19 Relief Grant Program to help small businesses stay afloat, coauthored the Plastic Pollution Reduction Act, which would reduce single-use plastic packaging in landfills by 75%, and authored the Affordable Prescription Drug Act to procure low-cost medicine for Californians.